 Had Paul given up hope?
 Timothy must have been anxious to hear from his friend.

-A Second Helping of Hope for the Christian
+A Second Look at Hope for the Christian

 Paul presents Christianity as standing on the three grand pillars – faith, hope, and love (1 Corinthians 13:13).
 The non-believer sees faith and love at work around them, but hope gave Christianity a unique flair.
 We live in a world laced with hopelessness.